slhck/ffmpeg-encoding-course/slides/ffmpeg-encoding-course.md

 Hints:

 * This may take some time overall depending on your CPU speed
-* It's easier to write a simple Batch or Bash script than type all the commands
+* *Bonus points if you can write a simple Batch or Bash script rather than type all the commands*

 ---

-## Exercise Pt.
+## Exercise 3 – Pt.
 2

 <!-- .slide: data-background-color="#660000" -->